 We slowly made our way through the narrow road to Salinas known as America’s Salad Bowl.
 Boy! this town was a total surprise with its wonderful downtown and art deco buildings.
 Salinas is the home to John Steinbeck, the American author, who wrote so eloquently about his town.
 We did not stop by the Steinbeck library or his home saving those visits for our next trip to Salinas.
 We stopped by the visitor center in downtown Salinas and discovered a trail of wineries just a few miles down south.
 Since it was already past 4 pm that left us with little time to explore the wineries.
 So, the wineries made it to my list of things to see in Salinas for our next trip.

 In the past we had driven past Salinas on highway 101 and had no idea that we had missed out on this wonderful little town.

 We had a wonderful cup of coffee in one of the cafe in downtown Salinas and continued on with our unhurried drive to Carmel.
 It was a little after 4 pm when we left Salinas for Carmel.

 We had been on the road for a little over 6 hours and were surprised how relaxed we felt.
-I had never taken the back road to Carmel.
-We were in for lots of little surprises as we meandered through the narrow road to Carmel.
+I had never taken the back road to Carmel and was in for lots of little surprises as we meandered through the narrow road to Carmel.
 The surprises were the wonderful glimpses of Carmel valley as we drove down to the town.
 By the time we arrived in downtown Carmel it was a little past 7 pm.
 The place was packed with visitors and tourists.
 We slowly made our way to Carmel Bakery & Coffee House where we had some pastries and coffee.
 The bakery is over 100 years old and is a popular place to nosh.

 After walking around for a bit we reluctantly got back into our car and made our way back home via Highway 101.
 Yes, we ended by using the highway back home.